‘STÓR CEOIL MHAIGH EO’ ARTIST DAVID MUNNELLY DOCUMENTS TRADITIONAL IRISH MUSIC & FOLKLORE IN MAYO DURING THE PANDEMIC

 The first of the recordings, featuring Joe Byrne will be released on Thursday, January 21st, 2021 at 8pm on the Linenhall’s Facebook Page and YouTube Channel and will then be made available on a purpose-built website for archival purposes.
 A documentary film by filmmaker Michael McLaughlin will be released at the end of the project.

-For further information see www.thelinenhall.com and view recent content on their YouTube channel https://www.youtube.com/c/LinenhallArtsCentreCastlebar/videos
+For further information see www.thelinenhall.com and view recent content on our YouTube channel https://www.youtube.com/c/LinenhallArtsCentreCastlebar/videos